cockroachdb/docs/src/current/_includes/metrics-usage/tenant.consumption.sql_pods_cpu_seconds.md

 <br>
 <b>1 RU = 3 milliseconds SQL CPU.</b>
 <br>
 Correlate this metric with <a href="#tenant.consumption.request_units">Request Units (RUs)</a> and determine if your workload is CPU-intensive.
-To learn more about how RUs are calculated, refer to <a href="https://www.cockroachlabs.com/docs/cockroachcloud/serverless-resource-usage">Resource Usage</a>.
+To learn more about how RUs are calculated, refer to [Resource Usage]({% link cockroachcloud/resource-usage-basic.md %}).